-Technology - one of the following three courses: CIS 101 Computer Literacy Assessment 1 CIS 150 Survey of Computing 4 EDUC 132 Educational Technology/K-12 Setting 5
+Technology - one of the following three courses: CIS 101 Computer Literacy Assessment

-Additional credits: at least eleven additional credits to make 90: Courses toward endorsement, ECED 174, and additional credits in practicum are recommended.
-90 Total Credits Required
+Courses toward endorsement, ECED 174, and additional credits in practicum are recommended.

-Associate of Science (Track 2)
+Associate of Science (Track 2) For transfer outside the State of Washington

-The Engineering Transfer Program graduates students who are prepared to excel in any four-year Engineering Program in the country.
-The AS (Track 2) Degree is intended for students with an interest in transferring to an engineering school outside the State of Washington; for transfer to an engineering school in the State of Washington students should use the appropriate AS (Track 2) Major Related Program Pre-Engineering Degree.
+This degree is intended for students with an interest in transferring to an engineering school outside the State of Washington; for transfer to an engineering school in the State of Washington students should use the appropriate AS (Track 2) Major Related Program Pre-Engineering Degree.